-- (1) In April 2020, Scott Thompson, Chairman and CEO, pledged to contribute his remaining 2020 net base salary to the Tempur Sealy Foundation, which generally supports children and families in need. - (2) Clifford Buster was promoted to CEO, North America effective January 1, 2021 and previously served as Executive Vice President, President U.S. Direct to Consumer.
-He was not an NEO in 2019.
+(1) In April 2020, Scott Thompson, Chairman and CEO, pledged to contribute his remaining 2020 net base salary to the Tempur Sealy Foundation, which generally supports children and families in need.

 2020 Annual Incentive Program

 Our annual incentive program ("AIP") ensures that a significant portion of each NEO's annual compensation is at risk and dependent on overall Company performance.
 The program is designed to focus the NEOs on achieving critical short-term financial and operating targets and/or strategic initiatives.
 The Compensation Committee is responsible for administering the AIP pursuant to the terms of our Second Amended and Restated Annual Incentive Bonus Plan for Senior Executives, which was approved by our stockholders in May 2015.